fxg55647/ubop/README.md

 ## 12. License and Contact

-License: MIT (or any preferred open license)
+License: Apache-2.0 (see LICENSE file)

 For questions, historical interest, or discussion about agent-to-business protocols, use GitHub Issues or Discussions.